priyanka1719/keep-notes-final/README.md

 Core features (mandatory to implement)

-    Subscribed users can List Notes, Save notes, Group  the notes, can mark specific notes as favorit Perform operations on one or more selected notes and add them to a group, mark as favourite, share with other users, delete them and bulk upload.
+    Subscribed users can List Notes, Save notes, Group  the notes, can mark specific notes as favorit Perform operations on one or more selected notes and add them to a group, mark as favourite, share with other users, delete them and bulk upload. (bulk upload) - ??
     Search notes based on title.
     Integration of User Interface with backend logic.